reactjs/rfcs/text/0000-static-lifecycle-methods.md

 ### `componentWillReceiveProps` -> `unsafe_componentWillReceiveProps`

-This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillReceiveProps` or use the new static `deriveStateFromProps` method instead.
+This method will log a deprecation warning in development mode recommending that users either rename to `unsafe_componentWillReceiveProps` or use the new static `getDerivedStateFromNextProps` method instead.
 It will be removed entirely in version 17.

 # Drawbacks